Withdrawing the BGP Re-Routing Curtain: Understanding the Security Impact of BGP Poisoning via Real-World Measurements: Feasibility of Steering Return Paths

 Overall, the models perform strongly.
 At 80.80\% accuracy, the decision tree classifier both trains and tests new samples the quickest at < 1 second \emph{and} is the most explainable.
 Explainability of machine learning models is critical here, since operators must inform their network administrators \textit{why or why not} their network is fit for employing \action.
 Using only the feature vectors and their distribution, we now examine the features that express the most variance.

 Figure~\ref{fig:feature-importance} shows a Principal Component Analysis (PCA) algorithm used to rank all features by their mean and variance.
-The order of the feature indices is the same as presented in the beginning of this section.
-The features with higher means indicate the more important properties of the poisoning AS, steered AS, and pre-steering AS path.
+The features with higher means indicate more important properties of the poisoning AS, steered AS, and pre-steering AS path.
 We find the most important predictor is the \textit{next-hop AS rank of the poisoning AS}.
-As the number of links to steer onto increases, the poisoning AS finds more unique paths.
+As the number of available links to steer onto increases, the poisoning AS finds more unique paths.
 We can see this by examining Figure~\ref{fig:feature-importance} Feature Index 2.
 The successful cases evolve from influential ASes as the poisoning ASes' next-hop provider or peer.
 By drilling down further into the distribution, we see in Figure~\ref{fig:feat-dist} unsuccessful cases clustered around much smaller ASes.
 Note that path lengths average around 4 hops on the current Internet.
-So, in cases where a poisoning AS cannot steer through the available paths at its next-hop, other diverse AS choices should exist at the later hops.
+In cases where a poisoning AS can not steer through the available paths at its next-hop, other diverse AS choices should exist at the later hops.
 Perhaps counter-intuitively, the least important predictor is the AS rank of the steered AS.
 This indicates that the relative influence, or size, of the steered AS \emph{does not} affect a poisoning ASes' ability to steer them.